Angry Birds Stella (TV series)

-Angry Birds Stella is a Finnish animated adventure television series based on the mobile game Angry Birds: Slingshot Stella produced by Rovio Entertainment.
+Angry Birds Stella is a Finnish computer-animated adventure television series based on the mobile game Angry Birds: Slingshot Stella produced by Rovio Entertainment.
 The first episode, "A Fork in the Friendship", aired on Toons.TV on November 1, 2014.
 The series ended on March 11, 2016.

 Overview

 The series recounts the tale of young Stella, along with her friends Luca, Willow, Poppy, and Dahlia, who embark on adventures together, while dealing with the evil schemes of Gale, the former friend of Stella, who is the Queen of the minion pigs in Golden Island.